jgirardet/sublack/README.rst

 Sublack will always look for settings in the following order:
  - First in a pyproject.toml file
- - Second in project file : first with sublack prefix then in a subsetting (see Project settings).
+ - Second in the project file: first with sublack prefix then in a subsetting (see Project settings).
  - Then in Users global settings
- - finally in sublack's default settings
+ - Finally in Sublack's default settings

 Global settings